Tag Archives: professional

 The Bicycle Wheel

 In a previous post I referred to the slope of the bath tub which was an analogy for proving your photographic gear.
 Of course the wise will do heavy testing at all ISO and lighting conditions to work out how the sensor records details in the shadows as well as the highlights.
-They will also test their lenses for sharpness, flaws and find the optimum aperture for it and so the testing goes on.
+They will also test their lenses for sharpness, flaws and find the optimum … Continue reading The Bicycle Wheel

 Can you use the Canon G9 for a Fashion Shoot?